hans-redflash/userguide/docs/en/index.md

 ## Link a QR-code to the taxpayer

-When registering a taxpayer you might want to link an existing QR-code to the tax payer
+When registering a taxpayer you might want to link an existing QR-code to the tax payer.
+Just tap the Qr-code field.
+The camera starts and you can scan the new QR-code.
+The code is read and will be saved if you save the data of the tax payer.
+If you want to change the QR-code, just tap the QR code field and scan again.

 ## Scanning ID-Cards